aakpat98/Walmart-Sales-Demand-Forecasting-RNN-LGBM/README.md

 ## 📎 Credits

 This project was built as part of a graduate-level course on applied machine learning and time series forecasting.
-The dataset is from the [M5 Forecasting competition](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview).

 ---